Oil Rises by Most in Two Years as Wall Street Rebounds | MarketScreener

 HIGHLIGHTS

 Wall Street: The nearly 7% fall in the U.S. crude oil benchmark West Texas Intermediate, or WTI, on Monday was attributed largely to risk aversion related to a huge decline that day on Wall Street.
-But as U.S. stocks rebounded sharply Wednesday, with the Dow Jones Industrial Average recently up nearly 600 points, crude-oil prices surged as well.
+But as U.S. stocks rebounded sharply Wednesday, with the Dow Jones Industrial Average rallying more than 1,000 points, crude-oil prices surged as well.
 "If the economy is not as bad as the market is suggesting, then it is very possible that we will quickly fall into an undersupplied [oil] market," said Phil Flynn, senior market analyst at Price Futures in Chicago.

 Bear Market: Even with Wednesday's big gains, however, oil prices remain nearly 40% lower from early October, when WTI reached a multiyear peak of $76.41 a barrel.
 The bear-market plunge has been due largely to oversupply concerns as U.S. crude production soars toward 12 million barrels a day, while output from other major producers including Russia and Saudi Arabia also remain robust.